finnpedersenkazes/airbnb_homepage_solution/README.md

 # Airbnb homepage

 The purpose of this document is to give you a step by step approach to solve the following exercise from Le Wagon:

 **04-Front-End/02-CSS-components/04-Airbnb-homepage**

 ![image alt text](images/image_0.png)

-In this exercise, will focus on the cards first.
+In this exercise, we will focus on the cards first.

 ![image alt text](images/image_1.png)